awesto/django-shop/docs/reference/product-models.rst

 The attentive reader may wonder, why there not even fields for the most basic requirements of each sellable article, there is no product name, no price field and no product code.

-The reason for this is, that **djangoSHOP** does not impose any fields, which might require a different implementation for the merchants use case.
+The reason for this is, that **django-SHOP** does not impose any fields, which might require a different implementation for the merchants use case.
 However, for a sellable commodity some information is fundamental and required.
 But its up to him how to implement these fields: